Dead Memories

 "Dead Memories" is a song from American heavy metal band Slipknot's fourth album, All Hope Is Gone.
 It was released on December 1, 2008.

 "I had gone through a pretty brutal divorce at that point," explained Corey Taylor.
 "This [song] was me letting go of a lot of regret and cynical feelings.
 It was very cathartic… I got a lot out on that album.

 Released as the third single from All Hope Is Gone, its video was directed by P. R. Brown and Shawn Crahan.
 The video premiered on MTV2 on October 25, 2008.

-The song is featured in Rock Band 4s "More Metal Pack 01" downloadable content.

 Music video

 The music video for "Dead Memories" was directed by P. R. Brown.
 On September 30, 2008, the band's record label Roadrunner Records released a 15-second teaser video on YouTube which featured vocalist Corey Taylor in what appears to be a grave in torrential rain.
 The video premiered on MTV's Headbangers Ball on October 25, 2008, as part of the Headbangers Ball 20th anniversary special programming.
 The treatment for the music video was percussionist Shawn Crahan's idea, Crahan calls the video a "short film" and admits it was "very" expensive.
 Crahan's initial idea was to have several rooms; he introduced the idea to vocalist Corey Taylor who decided what each room would be.

 The video starts with Taylor walking from the Iowa State Capitol in downtown Des Moines to a rural area.
 Taylor walks through empty fields and begins to dig.
 He seemingly falls through the ground into a room below, now wearing a mask.
 The room is occupied by turntablist Sid Wilson, crawling on the walls and ceiling.
 Taylor opens the curtains, only to find the view obscured by earth, suggesting the room is underground.
 Wilson tries to stop Taylor from leaving the room by grabbing his leg but Taylor manages to escape and enter a second room, occupied by drummer Joey Jordison, who is being assisted and nursed by four women.
 Taylor spectates the scene, but does not interact with anybody.
 As Jordison spots Taylor's reflection in a mirror and turns to look at him, the latter enters a third room, occupied by sampler and keyboardist Craig Jones.
 In this segment, the video's colours are reversed and remain so throughout the scene but Taylor's actions imply that the room itself is either very dark or dimly lit.
 Taylor walks around Jones, who remains immobile, and inspects his mask, touching one of the nails in it to get any response but to no avail.
 Jones lights a flare, which temporarily blinds Taylor, who leaves.